 Ready to find out more?

 We provide a full consultation to explain ergonomics in greater detail and adaptive equipment options so that you can choose what's right for you.
 Our owner, Lisa Kunz, is a licensed occupational therapist and will carefully assess fall risk and ergonomic placement of equipment in your home.
-In addition, we occasionally provide free educational seminars on how to live safely and securely in your home at senior centers throughout southeastern Connecticut.
+In addition, we occasionally provide free educational seminars on how to live safely and securely in your home at senior centers throughout eastern Connecticut.